mahmoud/sedimental/entries/hatnote_top.md

 ---
 title: Announcing the Hatnote Top 100
+publish_date: 5:00am December 14, 2015
+tags:
+  - wikipedia
+  - hatnote
+  - python
 ---

+*Originally published on [the Hatnote blog][orig_pub].*

-Moreso than any other major site, Wikipedia is centered around knowledge, always growing, and brimming with information.
+Moreso than any other major site, [Wikipedia][wp] is centered around knowledge, always growing, and brimming with information.
 It's important to remember that the insight of our favorite community-run encyclopedia often follows the focus of its massive readership.
 Here